 Note: This isn’t simply a list of the most influential physicists alive today.
 Here we are focused on the number of citations and web presence of scholars in the last 10 years.
 There are other highly influential scholars who simply haven’t been cited and talked about as much in the last 10 years, whereas some new faces have been making a splash in the news, speaking events, and publishing, publishing, publishing.
 Our AI is time sensitive.
 To find some of the big names you might have expected to see here, we encourage you to use our dynamic ranking system and check influence over the past 20 and 50 years.

-Theoretical Physics, Particle Physics, Supersymmetry, Supergravity
+Areas of Specialization: Theoretical Physics, Particle Physics, Supersymmetry, Supergravity

 Weinberg’s research focus in physics is in theoretical particle physics, where he has studied the high energy behavior of quantum field theory and gravity.
 He describes his approach to quantum field theory in his book The Quantum Theory of Fields and in his later textbook Gravitation and Cosmology.
-Weinberg is world famous for proposing, while a visiting professor at MIT in 1967, a model of unification for electromagnetism and the model of nuclear weak forces.
+Weinberg is world famous for proposing, while a visiting professor at Massachusetts Institute of Technology in 1967, a model of unification for electromagnetism and the model of nuclear weak forces.
 Interestingly, one of the predictions of Weinberg’s theory was the existence of the Higgs Boson, the particle we encountered when discussing Peter Higgs (in this list, above).
 In what is known as the “Standard Model” of nuclear physics which has come to define the field, Weinberg has made major and lasting contributions.

 Weinberg was elected to the American Academy of Arts and Sciences in 1968, and the National Academy of Sciences in 1972.
 He was awarded the National Medal of Science in 1991.
 In 2004, he received the Benjamin Franklin Medal for Distinguished Achievement in the Sciences, the American Philosophical Society.